alexamies/chinesedict-js/README.md

-# Chinese Dictionary JavaScript Module - UNDER DEVELOPMENT
+# Chinese Dictionary JavaScript Module
+Status: early prototype

 This project contains a client JavaScript module for showing keywords in a static Chinese web page.
 The JavaScript module should work on any web page.
 It does not require a web frameworks, like Material or React.
 It is designed